realisticattorney/Book-store/README.md

-# React Calculator
+# React Bookstore

-This project is a simple Calculator tool for Math-magicians Inc using create-react-app.
+This project is a simple bookstore using create-react-app.

 ## Live demo